 For example, when a new member of staff joins the company there are several processes that need to be completed such as checking eligibility to work, confirming working conditions, setting up computer accounts and registering with payroll.
 This onboarding workflow is repeated for every employee and the whole workflow should be complete within a reasonable time-frame.

 It doesn’t take much imagination to work out what would happen if you forgot to tell payroll about a new employee or didn’t get the right access privileges enabled.
-Workflow management software allows you to create an onboarding procedure that can be used whenever a new employee is welcomed.
+Workflow management tool and software allows you to create an onboarding procedure that can be used whenever a new employee is welcomed.